Email Processing in Lua

 repack_archive_name

 Name of the archive for packing malicious or unwanted items of the message.
-By default, "quarantine.zip".
+The default value is "quarantine.zip".

 String